gonka-ai/gonka-docs/docs/Introduction.md

 #WeAI developer platform

 WeAI is a decentralized AI infrastructure designed to optimize computational power specifically for AI model training and inference, offering a competitive alternative to traditional centralized cloud providers.
-Centralized systems are often expensive, monopolistic, and carry risks of censorship, while existing decentralized networks frequently waste resources on non-productive tasks like network security.
+Centralized systems are often expensive, monopolistic, and carry risks of censorship while existing decentralized networks frequently waste resources on non-productive tasks like network security.

-This platform introduces an innovative “Proof-of-Work 2.0” mechanism, which ensures that nearly 100% of computational resources are used for meaningful AI tasks, maximizing efficiency and minimizing operational costs.
-By democratizing access to advanced AI capabilities, the system empowers developers and businesses with cost-effective, flexible, and transparent solutions free from the limitations and control of centralized providers.
+WeAI platform introduces an innovative consensus mechanism that ensures nearly **100%** of computational resources are used for meaningful AI tasks, maximizing efficiency and minimizing operational costs.
+By democratizing access to advanced AI capabilities, WeAI empowers developers and businesses with cost-effective, flexible, and transparent solutions free from the limitations and control of centralized providers.

+The system features key roles:
+- **developers** build and deploy AI applications using the network’s distributed power.
+- **hardware providers** (or "participants") contribute computational resources and earn rewards based on their input;

+This collaboration allows the platform to offer AI services at significantly lower prices, making advanced AI technology more accessible to a wider audience.

 WeAI features key roles: